Cavriglia

 Sources

-The British Special Investigation Branch’s files on the massacre at Cavriglia are kept in London (National Archives, Kew, WO 204/11477, War Crime-Atrocities committed by German troops in the Commune of Cavriglia, Arezzo on 4, 8, 11 July 1944, Reggello, Florence on 13 July 1944).
+The British Special Investigation Branch’s files on the massacre at Cavriglia are kept in the National Archives in Kew (London), (WO 204/11477, War Crime-Atrocities committed by German troops in the Commune of Cavriglia, Arezzo on 4, 8, 11 July 1944, Reggello, Florence on 13 July 1944).
 The files for the investigation of the La Spezia military prosecutor are kept in the archives of the military prosecutor in Rome.
-Photographic material showing troops of the ‘Herman Göring’ division in Valdarno are kept in the photo-archive of the German Federal Archives in Koblenz (Bild 101 I 479-2195-2200).
+Photographic material showing troops of the ‘Herman Göring’ division in Valdarno are kept in the photo-archive of the Bundesarchiv in Koblenz (German Federal Archives in Koblenz) (Bild 101 I 479-2195-2200).
 The cited diary of Fritz Fullriede, is kept in the Nederlands Instituut voor Oorlogsdocumentatie, Amsterdam.

 Literature